ChapelR/poof/docs/README.md

 You can export your story to JSON format, which can allow you to import your passage data into other tools and applications.
 You can optionally include additional metadata and optionally pretty print the data.

+### Poof Config

+You can use this option to create a JSON export of your current settings, which you can then copy and paste into a special passage called `poof.config` in your story to preserve those settings.
+See the [configuration section](#configuration) below for more info.

 ## Comments

 Comments can be added to any passage.
 The blue comment button under every passage shows you how many comments each passage has and allows you to create, view, edit, and delete them.
 Click this button, then `+ Add a comment...` to get started.
 You can also click the pencil icon (&#9998;) in the upper right corner of a passage card to create a new comment that is pre-filled with the text of the passage, to make notes about edits or changes you want to make.